-Upon completion of the Medical Technology internship, the student will:
+Upon successful completion of the medical technology program the graduate will:

-Determine appropriate specimen collection, processing, and analysis of patient specimens by following established procedures.
+Determine appropriate specimen collection, processing, and analysis of patient specimens to ensure quality lab results by following established procedures.

 Perform manual and automated testing on patient blood or body fluids that result in valid laboratory results.

 Perform routine maintenance, trouble shooting, quality control, and calibrations on instrumentation following established procedures.